 Membrane filtration principle

-Membrane filtration technology is based on a selective filtration through a pressure -driven membrane.
+Membrane filtration technology is based on a selective filtration through a pressure-driven membrane for sulfate water treatment.
 The membrane has charged groups that selectively reject multivalent anions such as SO42-.
 The membrane does not separate monovalent ionic species such as Cl- or CLO3- from the feed solution.

 To maximize the membrane area within a compact space, the membranes are packaged as cylindrical elements in a spiral wound configuration.

-The membrane filtration unit usually treats dechlorinated depleted brine from the chlor-alkali electrolyzer.
+unit usually treats dechlorinated depleted brine from the chlor-alkali electrolyzer.
 It is at this location that athe Na2SO4 concentration is at its highest and the NaCL concentration is at its lowest.
-Normally only a portion of the dechlorinated brine flow needs to be passed through Sulphate removal system, the remainder bypasses the Sulphate remove system and is returned to the saturators.
+Normally only a portion of the dechlorinated brine flow needs to be passed through Sulfate removal system, the remainder bypasses the Sulfate removal unit and is returned to the saturators.

 1. Reduced purge of depleted brine